zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 406.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Visit our website at eslpod.com and download a Learnin g Guide for this episode.
+Visit our website at eslpod.com and download a Learning Guide for this episode.
 The Learning Guides contains all of the vocabulary, defi nitions, sample sentences, additional definitions, comprehension questions , cultural notes, and a complete transcript of everything we say on this episode.
 All that is on our website with our Learning Guides.

 This episode is a conversation between Dale and Jessie talki ng about something which is very popular, Internet forums, or Internet discussi on groups.
 I’ll talk about some vocabulary that you will commonly find when you are talking about these kinds of Internet groups.
 Let’s get started.